1. Blog

 What is a Tax Calculator?

-Tax Calculator simply is an online tool that helps you calculate your net income and tax liability after taking into account various deductions, exemptions, and rebates that are available under the Income Tax Act.
+Tax Calculator is an online tool that helps you calculate your net income and tax liability after taking into account various deductions, exemptions, and rebates available under the Income Tax Act.
 You can use this tool to plan your investments and savings and optimize your tax outgo.

 Inputs Required in A Tax Calculator